GowthamGirithar/Go-modules/README.md

 19. Versioning is important and so when we push the files to github, please do tagging
    *  $ git tag v1.0.0
    *  $ git push --tags

+# Testing in Go

+Please have a look into test cases for handlers, models to understand the same (comments are added for learning)